Who am I? OR How did I become who I am today?

 Therapy services include: Pre-Martial Counselling; Couple Therapy; Family Therapy; Parenting Therapy;

 Clinical Supervision includes offering supervision to independent therapists who are working towards their accreditations in the AAMFT or CRPO or who are interested in enhancing the quality of their therapy work with clients.

 Family Mediation services include Co-Parenting Plans; Visitation and Scheduling; Guidance to ending relationships peacefully and in improving communication throughout separation and divorce.

 - Hiking and Cycling: I love nature.
 Its history goes back to my childhood when I spent most of my time with trees and doing gardening.
 I watched my dad gardening; I helped him in picking up fruits and vegetables.
-I helped him in planting new trees and plants.
+I assisted him in planting new trees and plants.
 Nature has been part of my life.
-If I stay away from it for too long, I get homesick; nature is my real home.
 I love hiking trails and climbing mountains.
 The Bruce Trails has been my favourite spot in Ontario.
-I recommend you to put your boots on and go to the nearest trail and enjoy the nature…
+I recommend you to put your boots on and go to the nearest path and enjoy the nature…

 I love cycling too.
 I didn’t know how to cycle when I was younger.
 Cycling is a fun skill that allows me to experience freedom on many different levels.
 I like speed and enjoy downhills way more than uphills 🙂 I enjoy to go to places without polluting the environment!

 Yes, since then, I have been taking pics of Landscape, Urban Abstract, Street Photography, and People.
 I have vast collections of images.
-I entered my images at Contact Photography Festival in 2009.
-I am planning to build a photography site that you could see all of my artwork; hopefully it happens sometime soon.
+I entered my pictures at Contact Photography Festival in 2009.
+I am planning to build a photography site that you could see all of my artwork; hopefully, it happens sometime soon.
 Until then, enjoy my pics on the header of this blog!